Skip to main content

 Shareaction is among a number of groups that can help you lobby your fund manager for carbon divestment.

 3. You could also have a ‘private fund’ or personal pension (SIPP) as well as either or both of the above, but if you are not an experienced investor it is always better to speak to a financial advisor first before you do this.
 A SIPP can be linked to an existing ethical investment fund or even to a carbon-divested fund.
-For example Abundance investments has also been working in this area with renewable energy projects and there are others mentioned above.

 4. You could also try 'off-piste' saving - bundling a number of different options, such as property, direct investments and ISAs (as mentioned above) - but this comes with more risk.
 Financial experts are divided on the issue, but many say that property investments alongside ISAs will give you greater options in retirement.
 If ethically managed, this could be an attractive ethical option too but you should always work with an ethical financial advisor to get the best arrangement for you.